17 Best Beach Getaways in America

 These coastal enclaves are perfect for a safe summer getaway.

-Editor's Note: We understand that travel is complicated right now and restrictions vary state to state.
+Editor's Note: We understand that travel is complicated right now and COVID rules vary state to state, particularly when you're indoors.
 If you plan on visiting any of the below destinations, we recommend checking their official websites for possible closures, limited access announcements, and general safety guidelines.

 Bandon is one of the most underrated coastal towns on the Pacific Coast and a perfect getaway for beach bums, outdoor enthusiasts, and foodies.
 This quintessential summer spot has an awe-inspiring appeal with its wide beaches, glassy tides, crashing waves, and jutting rock formations.
 If you get the chance to watch the sun fall over the Pacific from Face Rock State Scenic Viewpoint, you may be convinced there's no more beautiful place on earth.
 For those in search of outdoor activity, try kayaking on Bandon Marsh or fishing on Bradley Lake.
 And golf lovers will find heaven at Bandon Dunes, one of the most gorgeous courses in the country.
 Then there's Bandon's old town where you'll find everything from Alloro, a cozy Italian wine bar, to Tony's Crab Shack, a low-key spot for local seafood.
 And for more quaint towns, check out The Most Beautiful Small Town in Every State.